CRM Sync Technical Implementation and Security for Dynamics

 InMails and Messages are displayed as “Activities” and Notes are logged within the “Notes and Attachments” section of the Page Layout.

-Activities are written back with the system integration user as the “creator”, while the individual Sales Navigator user is the “owner”.
+Activities are written back by the individual Sales Navigator end users.

 Frequency of Export

-Activity is written back to the CRM on a more frequent basis, about every 2-5 minutes.
+Activity is written back to the CRM instantly.

 How is the imported CRM data used by LinkedIn?